tytytywang/tytytywang.github.io/_pages/about.md

 Prior to my journey at Purdue, I was fortunate to work with Dr. Jen Mankoff in the Make4all lab at UW CSE.
 During this time, I delved into the fascinating realm of textile fabrication, with a focus on machine knitting.

-I received my M.S. in Industrial Systems & Engineering at University of Washington (UW) and my B.Eng. in Material Science & Engineering at Peking University.
+I received my M.S. in Industrial Systems & Engineering at the University of Washington (UW) and my B.Eng. in Material Science & Engineering at Peking University.

 News
 ======